We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 - Citrus oranges or tangerines are high in vitamin C, but they can cause heartburn or flatulence

-- Beets or fruits with a high sugar content: sugar is not good for guinea pigs, so better avoid it
+- Beets or fruits with a high sugar content: sugar is not good for guinea pigs, so better avoid giving it to your piggies

 - Fruit seeds such as those in apples or grapes